HomeArticlesGuideUS Home Buying Guide

 US Home Buying Guide 2026

-Complete US home buying guide for 2026 — check affordability, calculate your mortgage payment, estimate closing costs, and compare 15-year vs 30-year loans with free calculators.
+Complete US home buying guide for 2026 — check affordability, calculate your mortgage payment, estimate closing costs, and compare loan terms.

 Buying a home is the largest financial transaction most Americans will make.
 In 2026, with mortgage rates hovering between 6.5% and 7.5% and median home prices above $420,000 in many metros, the margin for error is small.
-This guide walks through the six decisions that determine whether a purchase works financially — using real numbers at each step.
+This guide walks through the six decisions that decide whether a purchase works financially, using real numbers at each step.

 Key Terms

-• Amortization — The schedule by which each payment is split between interest and principal.
-In early years, most of your payment is interest; principal paydown accelerates over time.
+• Amortization: the schedule by which each payment splits between interest and principal.
+In early years, most of your payment is interest; principal paydown speeds up over time.

 Step 1: Determine How Much House You Can Afford

 The 28/36 rule is the standard underwriting benchmark.
-Your housing costs (principal, interest, property tax, insurance, HOA) should not exceed 28% of your gross monthly income.
-Your total debt obligations — housing plus car loans, student loans, credit cards — should not exceed 36% of gross monthly income.
+Your housing costs (principal, interest, property tax, insurance, HOA) shouldn't exceed 28% of your gross monthly income.
+Your total debt obligations, housing plus car loans, student loans, credit cards, shouldn't exceed 36% of gross monthly income.

 At a 7% interest rate on a 30-year loan, a $2,333/month principal and interest payment supports a loan of approximately $350,000.
 Add your down payment to get the total purchase price you can target.

-Lenders also look at your Debt-to-Income (DTI) ratio directly — most conventional loans cap total DTI at 43–45%, and some allow up to 50% with strong compensating factors (large cash reserves, high credit score).
+Lenders also look at your Debt-to-Income ratio directly.
+Most conventional loans cap total DTI at 43 to 45%, and some allow up to 50% with strong compensating factors like large cash reserves or a high credit score.
 FHA loans have more flexibility but still enforce limits.

 Use the Home Affordability Calculator to run your own numbers.
 Enter your gross annual income, monthly debts, estimated interest rate, local property tax rate, and expected insurance cost.
 The calculator applies the 28/36 rule and outputs both the maximum loan and the maximum purchase price at your target down payment.

-What to watch for: Lenders approve you based on gross income, but you live on take-home pay.
-Run your own net-income stress test — ensure the monthly housing cost is manageable after taxes, retirement contributions, and living expenses, not just on paper.
+Lenders approve you based on gross income, but you live on take-home pay.
+Run your own net-income stress test to make sure the monthly housing cost stays manageable after taxes, retirement contributions, and living expenses, not just on paper.

 Step 2: Save Your Down Payment